WILC News and Community

 Fisher Phillips Attorney Receives President’s Award from South Carolina Bar - June 22, 2016

-Sheila Bias, an attorney at labor and employment firm Fisher Phillips, has received the President’s Award for her work with the South Carolina Bar Young Lawyers Division (YLD) on the Cinderella Project.
+Sheila Willis, an attorney at labor and employment firm Fisher Phillips, has received the President’s Award for her work with the South Carolina Bar Young Lawyers Division (YLD) on the Cinderella Project.

 The YLD includes all members of the South Carolina Bar under age 36 and those with less than five years membership.
 The organization has a membership of more than 15,000 lawyers.